VivianBass/GeneFamilies/E-mail.md

 ## 6. Angles, Change in Tissue Versatility
 ------------------------------------------------------------------------------------

+Tissue Versatility: In the context of gene expression, tissue versatility refers to how similar or distinct the gene expression profiles are across different tissues.
+Greater versatility would mean that a gene is expressed in many tissues, while less versatility suggests that the gene expression is more restricted to certain tissues.

+Euclidean Distances Between Expression Profiles: The Euclidean distance between two points (representing expression levels in tissue X and Y) reflects how different the gene expression profiles are between the two tissues.
+In the plot:

+ ) appear to represent the Euclidean distances between gene expression profiles of two groups (e.g., gene sets) in tissues X and Y.
+Angles in the Plot: The angles in the plot seem to represent the degree of separation in gene expression profiles between the tissues:

+A smaller angle between two points in the gene expression space (such as for

+ ) suggests greater similarity in expression profiles.
+A larger angle indicates more divergent gene expression patterns between the two tissues.

 Then, we want the angles -> for all families, that have a positive distance between their ortholog and paralog expression vector clouds (slide 15).

 - Change in tissue versatility (slide 16)
 - Change in tissue specificity (slide 18)